 Will I make friends at Sixth Form?

-Before your course starts, once you have been offered a place, you will be invited to a one day 'Welcome Day' event where you will meet your tutors and fellow students to experience a short taste of what your course will be like.
-Once your course starts you will have an induction program and your tutor will arrange classes and activities to help you get to know the other students in your tutor group.
+Before your course starts and once you have been offered a place, you will be invited to a 'Welcome Day' event where you will meet your tutors and fellow students to experience a short taste of what your course will be like.
+Once your course starts, you will have an induction programme, and your tutor will arrange classes and activities to help you get to know the other students in your tutor group.

 What if I haven't made any friends by this point?

-There are lots of opportunities to make new friends through the Enrichment program, the student common room and through your new courses.
+There are many opportunities to make new friends through the Enrichment program, the student Common Room, and your new courses.

 Are there any social activities?

 Yes, lots.
-You are expected to aim for one hundred hours of enrichment during year 12.
-Early in year 12 there will be enrichment information sessions, at which you will be able to sign up to one or more of these opportunities:
+You are expected to aim for one hundred hours of enrichment during Year 12.
+There will be enrichment information sessions when you start Year 12, where you can sign up to one or more of these opportunities: